sharukshaik987/sharukshaik987/README.md

 - **Power BI & Tableau**: Interactive dashboards and data visualization.

 ## Interests
-- **Data Science**: Exploring patterns in data, predictive modeling, and statistical analysis.
+- **Data Science and Analytics**: Exploring patterns in data, predictive modeling, and statistical analysis.

 ## Contact
 Feel free to connect with me to collaborate or discuss anything related to Data Science or AI/ML.
 I'm always eager to learn and share knowledge.